Martha Randall

 Martha Irene Randall (born June 12, 1948) is an American former competition swimmer, Olympic medalist, and former world record-holder.

+Early swimming

+Randall was Coached by Mary Freeman at Philadelphia's Vesper Boat Club Swim team, where she did much of her early training.
+In July, 1963 at the Eastern Championships in Philadelphia, she set AAU Middle Atlantic District records in the 200 freestyle with a time of 2:16.3, and the 400-meter individual medley with a time of 5:31.2.

+1964 Olympic 400-meter medley bronze

 As a 16-year-old, Randall competed in the 1964 Summer Olympics held in Tokyo, Japan.
 She received a bronze medal for her third-place performance in the 400-meter individual medley, finishing in 5:24.2.
 The U.S. women's team swept the 400-meter event with Randall's fellow American teammates, Donna de Varona and Sharon Finneran, who finished first and second.

 Randall helped set a new world-record time of 4:34.6 in the 4×100-meter medley relay as a member of a U.S. team that included Cathy Ferguson, Cynthia Goyette, and Kathy Ellis on September 28, 1964.
 The record was broken twenty days later by another U.S. team at the 1964 Olympics.